Welcome to today's edition of the Rush 24-7 podcast.

 I said, this is all coming.

-And here we have what is this from?
+And here we have, what is this from?

-Couples should be able to design the characteristics of their children, including personality traits during IVF treatment, according to an Oxford University expert.
+Couples should be able to design the characteristics of their children, including personality traits, during IVF treatment, according to an Oxford University expert.

-This is a guy an ethicist.
+This is an ethicist.

 Exactly what I want.

-No ethics whatsoever is out there now suggesting that in vitro fertilization couples should actually design their kids.
+No ethics whatsoever is out there now suggesting that in vitro fertilization, couples should actually design their kids.

-The eugenics movement was making sure, well, we only want a population of certain IQs, certain race, we what and uh the you gen this this this has roots to it.
+The eugenics movement was making sure, well, we only want a population of certain IQs, certain race.

-You start you start getting into designer babies.
+You start getting into designer babies.

 Well, where do you draw the line?

-Where do you uh where do you stop it?
+Where do you stop it?

-You're asking a wrong person, Snur Snurley said, wouldn't it kind of be cool to have the kind of kid you always wanted?
+Snurdy said, wouldn't it kind of be cool to have the kind of kid you always wanted?

 Presumes you always wanted one.

-As for for all of society, for civilization, I really do.
+For all of society, for civilization, I really do.

-Now, the cops, this is from Gizmodo.com.
+Now, the cops, this is from gizmodo.com.

 Cops have a new way for controlling a crowd.